georgewatts/pytrader/README.md

 Basic implementation of a FOREX market reader in Python.

-Implements lightstreamer to contact IG's API found [here](https://labs.ig.com).
+Implements lightstreamer to contact IG's API (version 1) found [here](https://labs.ig.com).
 Also uses wxPython to manage the GUI interface.

 **ONLY TESTED ON MAC OS X**